-The 125-acre Quarantine Road and Millennium Landfills consist of a series of sculptured hills and dales created by residential trash, sewage sludge and recycling from the city’s Wheelabrator Waste-to-Energy facility.
+The Quarantine Road and Millennium landfills consist of a series of sculptured hills and dales created by residential trash, sewage sludge and recycling from the city’s Wheelabrator Waste-to-Energy facility.

 Affording spectacular views of downtown Baltimore and the Key Highway Bridge, the landfill has been dubbed “Mt.
 Baltimore” and semi-seriously nominated by Brew contributor Gerald Neily as a national park.

 Yesterday, the Board of Estimates unanimously approved the 32% increase over the original price.
-(The approval was pro forma: although city contracts over $25,000 are supposed to be pre-approved by the board, the Bureau of Solid Waste gave this project the go-ahead months ago and, according to the spending board’s records, “work on this change order is 100% completed.”)
+(NOTE: Although city contracts over $25,000 are supposed to be pre-approved by the board, the Bureau of Solid Waste gave this project the go-ahead months ago and, according to spending board records, “work on this change order is 100% completed.”)

 The panel also approved $450,000, in four EWOs, to Spiniello Companies for “urgent-need” work for the bureau of water and wastewater.

 This contract (WC 1198) has now seen 44 extra work orders, which has more than doubled its original bid cost of $10.5 million to $24 million.
 The EWOs on this contract stretch back to April 2010.